 When it comes to the second category, these APIs are more in line with the traditional approach taken by the industry.
 It is possible that many B2B scenarios are covered by current requirements, with appropriate policy and security mechanisms.
-The B2B APIs will be considered a future work item for GSMA RCS and should be considered for a later stage.
+Section 5 contains requirements for Service Provider / Chatbot Platform APIs.

 The intention with the UNI/Long Tail API is to put the threshold at the lowest possible level: